Federal Government Commissioner for the Acceptance of Sexual and Gender Diversity

-The Federal Government Commissioner for the Acceptance of Sexual and Gender Diversity (known as Commissioner for LGBTIQ+ Equality for short and informally nicknamed the "Queer Commissioner") is an office in the federal Government of Germany that is tasked with promoting and defending LGBTQ rights and fighting anti-LGBTQ hate.
+The Federal Government Commissioner for the Acceptance of Sexual and Gender Diversity (known as Commissioner for LGBTIQ+ Equality for short and informally nicknamed the "Queer Commissioner") is an office in the federal Government of Germany's Federal Ministry for Education, Family Affairs, Senior Citizens, Women and Youth that is tasked with promoting and defending LGBTQ rights and fighting anti-LGBTQ hate.
 The incumbent has been Sophie Koch since 28 May 2025.

 The office was created by the coalition government of Chancellor Olaf Scholz in 2021.
 The inaugural holder of the office is Sven Lehmann of the Alliance 90/The Greens.
 In November 2022 the federal cabinet adopted a new strategy to promote LGBTIQ+ rights and combat anti-LGBTIQ+ hate.